Tiledesk/tiledesk/helm/docs/tls.md

 #### Generate GKE Managed TLS certificates

-Create a Google ManagedCertificate resource.
+If you are using Google Kubernetes Engine you can choose the Google ManagedCertificate resource.
 This resource specifies the domains that the SSL certificate will be created for.
-[Google managed-certs are only supported for GKE External Ingress](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs)
+Remember that [Google managed-certs are only supported for GKE External Ingress](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs)

 Create a file named certificate-tiledesk.yaml like below: